 Medical Director, University of Cincinnati Cancer Center Clinical Trials Office

-Michelle Marcum, MS, CCRP
+Michelle Marcum, MS

-Administrative Director, University of Cincinnati Cancer Center Clinical Trials Office
+Administrative Director, Clinical Trials Office

-Michelle Marcum joined the University of Cincinnati Cancer Center, oversees the operations of the clinical trials office and works closely with University of Cincinnati Cancer Center leadership and the University of Cincinnati Cancer Center Clinical Trials Office Medical Director to develop and maintain a clinical research infrastructure poised to conduct interdisciplinary cancer clinical research of the highest quality.
+Michelle Marcum, MS, administrative director of the Clinical Trails Office at the University of Cincinnati Cancer Center, oversees the operations of the clinical trials office and works closely with Cancer Center leadership and the CTO medical director to develop and maintain a clinical research infrastructure poised to conduct interdisciplinary cancer clinical research of the highest quality.